 Smart gloves ‘could allow stroke patients to relearn to play the piano’

+Scientists develop smart gloves that could allow stroke patients to relearn to play the piano

 Scientists have developed a pair of smart gloves that could allow stroke patients with limb weakness to relearn to play the piano.